 v) Spend Time in Nature

-Nature has a way of reminding us of our true essence.
-The stillness of a mountain, the vastness of the ocean, the beauty of a sunset – all these can help us reconnect with Sat, Chit, Ananda.
+Nature has a tendency to put us in touch with our core self.
+The peace of a mountain, the expanse of the sea, the beauty of a sunset all of which help us connect with Sat, Chit, Ananda.

 A Journey Within